Big Sky Resort: Activities

 Winter activities include skiing and snowboarding, seven terrain parks, zip-line, and snowshoeing.
 Summer attractions include zip-lines, archery, tennis, hiking, and mountain biking trails on the mountain.
 Golf and horseback riding are available near the Meadow Village at an elevation of 6300 ft, between the ski area and US-191.

-Terrain Aspects - Skiing
+Terrain aspects - skiing

+Big Sky's main summit (Lone Peak) sits at an elevation of 11,166 feet.
+All of the resorts terrain faces all four points on a compass, with most of the terrain either facing north, or east.